open-spaced-repetition/fsrs4anki/README.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/0a5d4561-6052-45f3-91a5-5f21dd6497b9)

+This shows that the FSRS scheduler is running normally.
 If you don’t see D, S and R, and only see “FSRS enabled”, it means that the card is in the “learning” or “relearning” stage, not in the “review” stage.

-This shows that the FSRS scheduler is running normally.
 You can then change the code back and the message will no longer display.

 ## Step 2: Personalizing FSRS

-To ensure that FSRS suits your learning needs, you'll need to follow a two-step process.
+Personalizing FSRS for your learning needs involves a two-step process.

-- First, you'll need to train the FSRS parameters for your collection, tailoring the algorithm to your learning patterns..
+- First, you'll need to train the FSRS parameters for your collection using the FSRS optimizer, tailoring the algorithm to your learning patterns.
 - Next, you'll need to choose the desired retention rate and maximum interval.

 Let's now discuss both of these steps in detail.